MircoBabin/KeePassCommander/README.md

 - example.kdbx is a KeePass database.
 It's master password is **example**.
 - [FromPhp.php](example/FromPhp.php) can be used to query the KeePass password store from PHP.
 With minimal modifications you can use it anywhere.
 - [FromBat.bat](example/FromBat.bat) can be used to query the KeePass password store from a BAT file.
 With minimal modifications you can use it anywhere.
-- [FromPowershell.ps1](example/FromPowershell.ps1) can be used to query the KeePass password store from PowerShell.
+- [FromPowershell.ps1](example/FromPowershell.ps1) or [FromPowershellUsingDll.ps1](example/FromPowershellUsingDll.ps1) can be used to query the KeePass password store from PowerShell.
+With minimal modifications you can use it anywhere.
+- [CsharpExample](example/CsharpExample/src/CSharpExample/program.cs) can be used to query the KeePass password store from C#.
 With minimal modifications you can use it anywhere.

 # Why
 The plugin [KeePassHttp](https://github.com/pfn/keepasshttp/) already exists for querying the password store.